 Lue is the name of a small village in one of the regions of South Wales.
 This moniker means ‘chain of waterholes’ in the Dabee language of the Wiradjuri group.
 It makes us think that it could work as an alternative to the common names Louie or Louis.

-- 81 Artsy Bohemian Names For Baby Boys And Girls
+Infographic: Aboriginal Australian Names For Boys And Girls